neogeno/shango-lightning-wallet/README.md

 #### 2.
 ####  If Shango is running all the nodes, doesn't that mean you can see all my private keys / access macaroons and get all my funds when you want?
 What security measures are in place when I use Shango Cloud Nodes?

-Shango is not a custodial wallet, because even if the data is in the cloud, nobody can see your private keys except you.
+Shango is not a custodial wallet, because even if the data is in the cloud, nobody can see your private keys except you and you control them.

 - Shango is built with stateless docker containers managed by the ECS FARGATE service from AWS.
-Nobody outside of AWS, has access to the underlying infrastructure of the nodes. i.e. There is no individual server for anyone to setup, configure or attack as it is spread scross multiple zones and computing resources and changes at any time.
+Nobody outside of AWS's technical team, has access to the underlying infrastructure of the nodes. i.e. There is no individual server for anyone to setup, configure or attack as it is spread scross multiple zones and computing resources and changes at any time.
 You can see your IP change almost every time you run Shango.

 - Once the node shuts down, there is no storage so all the data is lost forever so there is no trace of your private information